 Cartridges for Kids

-Support Easter Seals by collecting empty inkjet, laser, fax and copier cartridges, PDAs, laptops, iPods® and cell phones that can be recycled.
+Support Easter Seals by collecting cell phones, laptops, iPods, iPads/tablets/readers, GPS devices, video games and consoles, digital cameras, DVDs, calculators and empty laser and inkjet cartridges that can be recycled.
 Don't throw those empty printer cartridges away!
 The FOP will get credit for the funds raised through this program and each local Easter Seals will benefit!
-Cartridges for Kids recycles over 280 different types of cartridges cell phones and pays for all shipping and handling charges when the cartridges are returned for recycling.
-Call 800.420.0235 to request an Easter Seals recycling box or print postage-paid mailing labels at www.recycleaccess.com/easterseals.
-The box with materials comes within two weeks and collecting can begin.
+Cartridges for Kids recycles over 280 different types of cartridges and cell phones and pays for all shipping and handling charges when the cartridges are returned for recycling.
+To download a flyer and all of the information on the program visit www.recycleaccess.com/easterseals.

 FOP members can help people with disabilities in every community.
 Donate to Easter Seals on-line at www.easterseals.com and make sure you indicate your FOP affiliation when donating!